Professor and Chair

 Send electronic nomination materials to Provost Office via email to: email@example.com

-Selection Process: The Provost will assemble one Teaching Awards Selections Committee to review all teaching award nominations.
-The Provost will request multiple nominations from each academic unit and the Faculty Senate each spring to replace any vacated seats.
-The Provost selects committee members from all nominations received.
-The Selections Committee will consist of one faculty representative from each academic unit, and two Faculty Senate representatives; Provost will appoint committee Chair.
+Selection Process: The Provost and Executive Vice Chancellor will assemble one Teaching Awards Selections Committee to review all teaching award nominations.
+The Provost and Executive Vice Chancellor will request multiple nominations from each academic unit and the Faculty Senate each spring to replace any vacated seats.
+The Provost and Executive Vice Chancellor selects committee members from all nominations received.
+The Selections Committee will consist of one faculty representative from each academic unit, and two Faculty Senate representatives; Provost and Executive Vice Chancellor will appoint committee Chair.
 Selections Committee members will serve three-year, staggered terms.
 The Selections Committee will meet once to review preliminary nomination materials and select finalists, and again to review finalist submissions.

-The Selections Committee will meet as often as necessary thereafter to determine the most qualified recipient based upon the guidelines above and submit its recommendation to the Provost prior to December 31.
-The Provost and Chancellor will make the final decision based upon the committee’s recommendations.
+The Selections Committee will meet as often as necessary thereafter to determine the most qualified recipient based upon the guidelines above and submit its recommendation to the Provost and Executive Vice Chancellor prior to December 31.
+The Provost and Executive Vice Chancellor and Chancellor will make the final decision based upon the committee’s recommendations.
 The Chancellor will announce the award recipients at a spring semester award ceremony.
 The Selections Committee may recommend that outstanding but unsuccessful nominations be carried forward for one or, in exceptional cases, two years.
 Such nominations could be updated if the nominator so chooses, but this is not required.
 In such cases, the nominators should be notified.

-Provost will assign a non-voting staff coordinator to accept, assemble and distribute nominations materials, coordinate committee meetings, track award details for website posting and communications announcements, order commemorative plaque, and obtain award check for presentation to recipient.
+Provost and Executive Vice Chancellor will assign a non-voting staff coordinator to accept, assemble and distribute nominations materials, coordinate committee meetings, track award details for website posting and communications announcements, order commemorative plaque, and obtain award check for presentation to recipient.

 Award Date: Award will be presented prior to April 30.